 ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 ALL is the most common type of childhood cancer.
-This year, an estimated 2,670 children ages 14 and younger and 410 adolescents between the ages of 15 and 19 will be diagnosed with ALL.
+It is estimated 2,670 children ages 14 and younger and 410 adolescents between the ages of 15 and 19 will be diagnosed with ALL this year.
 It is most common in children younger than 5.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with childhood ALL.
+These estimates are based on data from thousands of children with this type of cancer in the United States, so the actual risk for a particular individual may be different.
+It is not possible to tell a child how long he or she will live with childhood ALL.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014, and the ACS website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.